Danielle Rose Russell

 Danielle Rose Russell (born October 31, 1999) is an American actress and former model.
-She is known for her role as Hope Mikaelson in the fifth and final season of The CW supernatural drama series The Originals and as the star of the spinoff series, Legacies, which premiered on October 25, 2018, and aired four seasons, ending on June 16, 2022.
+She is best known for her role as Hope Mikaelson in the The CW supernatural drama series The Originals (2018) and Legacies (2018–2022).

 Early life and education

 Russell was born in Pequannock Township, New Jersey, and raised in West Milford, New Jersey.
 She is the daughter of Rosemary Rado, a former dancer and Rockette, and Ricky Russell, a former singer.
 She initially pursued modeling in her youth, appearing in print ads and commercials, before pursuing regional theater and appearing in several school plays at Holy Spirit School in Pequannock, New Jersey.
 As of 2018, she was finishing high school via online coursework.

 Russell originally attended Holy Spirit School of Pequannock Township, New Jersey.
 It was there, Russell performed in school plays and then transitioned to online homeschooling to pursue modeling and acting.
 While working on the set of Legacies, Russell pursued higher education at Berkeley College via their online program.
 As of 2022, Russell has graduated Cum laude with a Bachelor's degree in Business Administration and is currently working on a Master of Business Administration at the same institution, citing emphasis on leadership skills and business management as an important component of working in the entertainment industry.